Stucco Siding: The Pros and Cons

 As you can see, the benefits far outweigh the negatives!

-Stucco siding is a great choice for your Ohio home, but only if you have it installed by a trusted professional!
+Stucco is a great choice for your Ohio home, but only if you have it installed by a trusted professional!